geodynamics/aspect/benchmarks/infill_density/doc/infill_density.md

 Comparing ASPECT flexure to analytic solution from GMT.
 The topographic load is also shown.
 ```

-Output from ASPECTs topography postprocessor compared to the analytic solution
+Output from ASPECT's topography postprocessor compared to the analytic solution
 is shown in {numref}`fig:flexure-comparison`.
 Both the flexural amplitude and the
 flexural wavelength are accurately recovered.